 - Mist Extractor Section: this section uses a mist extractor to remove any mist that is carried out with the gas.
 They are designed to force the gas through a torturous path to encourage the mist to accumulate onto the device and drip down to the liquid section.

 If these functions are to be accomplished, the separator design must:

-- Determine and dissipate the energy of the well stream as it enters separator
+- Determine and dissipate the energy of the well stream as it enters the separator.

-- Minimize the movement in the gas section of the separator and reduce velocity
+- Minimize the movement in the gas section of the separator and reduce the velocity.

 Well stream Characteristics